PoliticalGraveyard.com

 Ina Gabler — of Rector, Clay County, Ark.
 Republican.
 Alternate delegate to Republican National Convention from Arkansas, 1960.
 Female.
 Still living as of 1960.

 Linda Galloway — of Arkansas.
-Candidate for Presidential Elector for Arkansas.
+Constitution candidate for Presidential Elector for Arkansas, 2000; Constitution candidate for Presidential Elector for Arkansas, 2004 (on behalf of Michael Peroutka and Chuck Baldwin).
 Female.
-Still living as of 2000.
+Still living as of 2004.

 Karen Garcia — of Hot Springs, Garland County, Ark.
 Democrat.
-Alternate delegate to Democratic National Convention from Arkansas, 2004; candidate for Presidential Elector for Arkansas.
+Alternate delegate to Democratic National Convention from Arkansas, 2004; Democratic candidate for Presidential Elector for Arkansas, 2008.
 Female.
 Still living as of 2008.

 Susan Gessler — of Fayetteville, Washington County, Ark.
 Republican.
 Delegate to Republican National Convention from Arkansas, 2008.
 Female.
 Still living as of 2008.